teiniker/teiniker-lectures-computerscience/programming-c/c-basics/types-operators-expressions/README.md

 * The value of a `float` variable is often just an aproximation of the number that was stored in it, thanks to **rounding error**.

+The topics in this chapter are structured as follows:

 * [Data Types](types)

   * [Variables and Constants](types/variables-and-constants/)